Skip to main content Skip to navigation

 Hot Drying for 30 Minutes: The Essential Complementary Treatment

 The EPA makes this clear: washing alone may not be enough.
 A hot tumble dryer cycle of at least 30 minutes is an essential complement.
-The continuous dry heat of the dryer reaches every layer of the fabric, including the folds where eggs may be hiding.
+The continuous dry heat of the dryer helps heat the whole textile, including folds and thicker areas where eggs may be hiding.

-Important point: for items that cannot handle hot washing but can go in the dryer, you can use only the hot tumble dryer for 30 minutes without a prior high-temperature wash.
+Important point: for items that cannot handle hot washing but can go in the dryer, you can use only the hot tumble dryer for at least 30 minutes without a prior high-temperature wash.
 This applies to many synthetic garments that can tolerate dryer heat but not 60 °C water.
+The customer-facing rule is simple: choose the hottest setting allowed by the care label, without overloading the drum.

 Why the Laundromat Is the Safest Option for This Protocol